-Note: If the Capnostream does not detect the Flash Memory drive, remove and re-insert the Flash Memory drive.
+Note: If the CapnostreamTM20p does not detect the Flash Memory drive, remove and re-insert the Flash Memory drive.
 If the Flash Memory drive is still not detected, check that drive being used is from a supported manufacturer.
 Note: If free disk space on the Flash Memory drive is less than 100 kb, writing to the USB disk drive is not allowed.
 Under this condition, if data transfer is already in progress, it will be aborted.

+is not allowed.
+Under this condition, if data transfer is already in progress, it will be aborted.

 Any new data transfer CANNOT be initiated under the low disk space condition.

-transfer CANNOT be initiated under the low disk space condition.

-Note: Please note additional details regarding trend reports in Important Notes Regarding Trend Reports on page 89.
+Note: Please note additional details regarding trend reports in Important Notes Regarding Trend Reports on page 93.